 Sources of Support

-We appreciate that this is a worrying time for students and their families.
-If you or your child are worried about COVID-19, you can speak you your childs Tutor or Head of House.
+If you or your child are worried about COVID-19, you can speak you your child's Tutor or Head of House.
 Further support can be found at links below:

 Managing feelings around the Ukraine invasion